AstroMined/debtonator/docs/active_context.md

    - Consider adding utility functions to production code for consistent datetime handling
    - Add automated tests to verify timezone consistency across service boundaries

-2. **Continue Repository Test Refactoring**
-   - Refactor CategoryRepository tests to follow Arrange-Schema-Act-Assert pattern
-   - Apply schema validation workflow to BalanceReconciliationRepository tests
-   - Update TransactionHistoryRepository tests with proper schema factories
-   - Maintain consistency in test structure across all repository tests
-   - Verify all specialized methods are properly tested

-3. **Service Layer Integration**
+2. **Service Layer Integration**
    - Refactor remaining services to use repositories
    - Create services for new repository models (PaymentSchedule, DepositSchedule, etc.)
    - Implement proper validation flow in services
    - Update API endpoints to use refactored services
    - Ensure transaction boundaries are respected

+3. **Account Type Expansion Implementation (ADR-016)**
+   - Implement field naming consistency (`type` → `account_type`)
+   - Fix parameter mapping inconsistencies in schema factories
+   - Create consistent schema creation patterns in tests
+   - Expand account type options with comprehensive validation
+   - Enhance API documentation for account types

 ## Implementation Lessons

+1. **Repository Test Datetime Handling**
+   - Store original timestamps before update operations for proper comparison
+   - Use explicit variable storage rather than object attribute references
+   - Avoid direct comparison of model attributes when dealing with timestamps
+   - Be mindful of microsecond precision in datetime objects
+   - Remember that SQLAlchemy may generate the same timestamp for very fast operations

-1. **UTC Datetime Handling**
+2. **UTC Datetime Handling**
    - Always use timezone-aware datetime objects in tests with explicitly set UTC timezone
    - Use helper utilities like `utc_now()` and `utc_datetime()` instead of raw datetime constructors
    - Be careful with naive datetime comparisons in tests that can lead to validation errors